 - Checking the expiry date is valid.

-The HbA1c test shows an average of your blood glucose level over the past 10–12 weeks and should be arranged by your doctor every 3–6 months.
+The HbA1c check shows an average of your blood glucose level over the past 10–12 weeks and should be arranged by your doctor every 3–6 months.

-Does the HbA1c replace testing my own BGLs?
+Does the HbA1c replace checking my own BGLs?

-No, the HbA1c test doesn’t show the highs and lows that your home testing shows.
-Therefore it does not replace the tests you do yourself but is an added tool in giving the overall picture of your blood glucose management.
+No, the HbA1c check doesn’t show the highs and lows that your home blood glucose checking can demonstrate.
+Therefore it does not replace the checks you do yourself but is an added tool in giving the overall picture of your blood glucose management.

 What HbA1c do I aim for?